mistyfiky/makefile-docker/README.md

-# Modular Makefile template
+# Project with Makefile template

-Template repository with modular Makefile system.
+Project with Makefile template repository.

 ## Prerequisites